 BARE: A Short Film, Inspired By A True Story

-When her three childhood friends arrive at the bathroom door, she’s brought back to reality.
-With these women who know her best, she's able to bravely speak her truth, and share her innermost fears, leaving her vulnerable and bare.
-Though, with these women, who know her best, she's able to find the strength for the fight ahead, and knows she can face it because they stand behind her.
+Then, when her three childhood friends arrive at the bathroom door, Ellie is brought back to reality.
+With the women who know her best, she's able to bravely speak her truth, leaving her vulnerable and bare, but not broken

 Writers: Rebecca Hall & Kerith Lemon